gerardcanal/NAOkinator/README.md

 To run the NAOkinator, one should run:
   1. Start ROS master node running `roscore`
   2. The nao_basic launch from nao_utils package `roslaunch nao_utils nao_basic.launch`
-  3. The akinator_rossrv node which runs the service that connects to Akinator `rosrun naokinator_ros akinator_rossrv.py`
+  3. The akinator_rossrv node which runs a service that connects to Akinator `rosrun naokinator_ros akinator_rossrv.py`
   4. The game node `rosrun naokinator_ros start_naokinator.py`